ausgerechnet/cwb-cads/README.md

 }
 ```

+**Abstract:** We propose a framework for quantitative-qualitative research in corpus-assisted discourse studies (CADS), which operationalises the central process of manually forming groups of related words and phrases in terms of “discoursemes” and their constellations.
+We introduce an open-source implementation of this framework in the form of a REST API based on Corpus Workbench.
+Going through the workflow of a collocation analysis for fleeing and related terms in the German Federal Parliament, the paper gives details about the underlying algorithms, with available parameters and further possible choices.
+We also address multi-word units (which are often disregarded by CADS tools), a semantic map visualisation of collocations, and how to compute assocations between discoursemes.

+We provide running instances of the [backend](https://corpora.linguistik.uni-erlangen.de/cwb-cads/docs) and [frontend](https://corpora.linguistik.uni-erlangen.de/mmda-v2/) on our web server.

+For information regarding the original `mmda-v1` toolkit, see the [former repository](https://github.com/fau-klue/mmda-toolkit) and our [project website](https://www.linguistik.phil.fau.de/research/projects/past-projects/efe/mmda-toolkit/).

 ## Manual

-We provide detailed information regarding general CADS functionality in the [manual](manual/cwb-cads-functionality.html) and details on MMDA functionality in the [MMDA manual](manual/cwb-cads-discoursemes.html).
+We provide information

+- regarding general CADS functionality in the [manual](manual/cwb-cads-functionality.html), and
+- regarding discourseme-based functionality in the [MMDA manual](manual/cwb-cads-discoursemes.html).

 ## Installation and Configuration

+### Backend: cwb-cads

 - We recommend installing all dependencies of the API in a virtual environment:
   ```